AmirSharf/Tides_of_VHDL/Adder.md

 </pre>
 <h2> Method 2 </h2>

-In this method I changed the circuitry with _Combinational circuit with a sequential environment_ `Source Code`
+In this method I changed the circuitry with _Combinational circuit with a sequential environment. <br>
+`Source Code`
 <br>